kamath/clankerloop/docs/DEV_ENV_SETUP.md

 Database configuration for the Drizzle ORM layer.

 #### `DATABASE_URL` • Required
-PostgreSQL/Any SQL Connection connection string for your local database.
+PostgreSQL/Any SQL connection string for your local database.

 **Setup:**
 1. Start PostgreSQL